shyeon923/DA-Racial-hate-crime-analysis/README.md

 *author*: Seung Hyeon Mandy Hong

 # Data
-Our main datasets come from the Federal Bureau of Investigation Crime Data Explorer and U.S Census Bureau.
+Main datasets come from the Federal Bureau of Investigation Crime Data Explorer and U.S Census Bureau.

 # Code
 I use Python 3 to collect and clean data (Van Rossum & Drake, 2009).
 For descriptive and predictive analysis, we use R v4.1.3 (R Core Team, 2022).